Skip to content Skip to footer

 Introduction

-You’re out for a walk when you suddenly hear a loud popping noise and feel a sharp pain in your ankle.
-You’ve just sprained it!
-A sprain, or a sprained ankle, is when an injury occurs that strains the ligaments in one of your ankle joints.
-This strain can happen to anyone and could be from a twisting fall or even from just sheer force.
-The good news is that with the proper treatment and rest, you can often recover quickly and get back to doing what you love again!
+You’re out for a walk when you suddenly hear a loud popping noise and feel a sharp pain in your ankle You’ve just sprained it!
+A sprain or a sprained ankle is when an injury occurs that strains the ligaments in one of your ankle joints This strain can happen to anyone and could be from a twisting fall or even from just sheer force The good news is that with the proper rice treatment and rest you can often recover the soft tissue injury quickly and get back to doing what you love again!

-The RICE Method is the best way to treat a sprained ankle.
-This stands for Rest, Ice, Compression, and Elevation.
-We’ll go over each of these steps below.
-Follow these instructions and you’ll be feeling better in no time!
+The RICE Method is the best way to treat a sports injury like a sprained ankle This stands for Rest Ice Compression and Elevation We’ll go over each of these steps below Follow these instructions and you’ll be feeling better in no time!
+To manage any soreness you can take an analgesic like ibuprofen or naproxen and use an ice pack to help limit blood flow and reduce numbness.

 What Is A Sprain And How Do You Know If You Have One

-A sprain is an injury to one of your ankle’s ligaments.
-You might have suffered this injury if you have just strained or snapped a ligament in your ankle.
-You may have heard it talked about on the news because it’s quite common and often unusual for a simple fall to cause a sprain in someone’s ankle.
-A sprained ankle is characterized by pain and swelling at the site of injury and difficulty moving the affected joint.
-How you move your foot will be affected, so a sprained ankle can limit your mobility.
+A sprain is an injury to one of your ankle’s ligaments You might have suffered this sports injury if you have just strained or snapped a ligament in your ankle You may have heard it talked about on the news because it’s quite common and often unusual for a simple fall to cause a sprain in someone’s ankle A sprained ankle is characterized by pain and swelling at the site of injury and difficulty moving the affected joint How you move your foot will be affected so a sprained ankle can limit your mobility RICE therapy including ice packs and NSAIDs can help reduce swelling and pain with this type of soft tissue injury.

 The RICE Method – What It Is And How To Use It